 Meet the WFM RD&A Staff

 The WFM RD&A is comprised of 19 Fire Application Specialists, Fire Management Specialists, Data Management Specialists, and a physical scientist, that provide a tangible link between fire management and research.
-The WFMRD&A staff is consists of several virtual positions located in CO, FL, ID, MN, MT, NM, OR, SC, and TX, with program leadership stationed at NIFC in Boise ID and represents the five federal land management agencies: the U.S. Forest Service, National Park Service, Bureau of Land Management, Bureau of Indian Affairs, and the U.S. Fish and Wildlife Service.
+The WFMRD&A staff is consists of several virtual positions located in CO, FL, ID, MN, MT, NM, OR, and SC, with program leadership stationed at NIFC in Boise ID and represents the five federal land management agencies: the U.S. Forest Service, National Park Service, Bureau of Land Management, Bureau of Indian Affairs, and the U.S. Fish and Wildlife Service.

 With personal interests as diverse as their fire management skill sets, employees have a combined 300+ years of fire management experience and have represented each of the federal agencies and geographic areas in their collective careers.